Philly Restaurants for a Romantic Date Night

 We’re suckers for a speakeasy vibe, and Charlie was a sinner has that in spades.
 The dark interior, brass top bar, and projector showing scenes from old movies make for a romantic ambiance perfect for indulging in their killer cocktails.

 In addition to an extensive drink menu, Charlie is one of the most popular places for vegan food in the city.
-Its stunning potato croquettes, artichoke frites, and Mama’s meatballs will make you appreciate how good a plant-based menu can be.
+Its stunning potato croquettes, roasted artichokes, and Mama’s meatballs will make you appreciate how good a plant-based menu can be.

 Bistro Romano